The real reason founders can't focus.

 So what should you focus on, and what should you hand off?

-Here’s the honest version: look at the work you’ve been avoiding.
-Not the work you’ve delegated, not the work you haven’t gotten to yet — the work you keep saying you’ll do and then don’t.
-The work that makes you uncomfortable.
-The work where you’d rather go do something else, anything else, than sit down and push through it.
+I’d start by looking at the work you’ve been avoiding.
+Not the work you’ve delegated, not the work you haven’t gotten to yet, but the work you keep saying you’ll do and then don’t.
+That’s usually where the highest leverage is hiding.